RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 ### 2/ Clone our GitHub repository

 The CAPTURE_SNAKEMAKE_WORKFLOWS folder must be fully copied in a workspace/storage of your choice.
-For example, you can clone the our repository with:
+For example, you can clone the repository with:
 ```git clone git@github.com:BioInfo-GE2POP-BLE/CAPTURE_PIPELINES_SNAKEMAKE.git```